-Founded in 2002, the Center for Universal Education is one of the leading policy centers focused on universal quality education particularly in the developing world.
+Founded in 2002, the Center for Universal Education (CUE) is one of the leading policy centers focused on universal quality education around the developing world.
 We develop and disseminate effective solutions for quality education and skills development.
-We envision a world where all children and youth have the skills they need to succeed in the 21st century.
-The center plays a critical role in influencing the development of policy related to global education and promotes actionable strategies for governments, civil society and private enterprise.
+We envision a world where all people have the skills they need to succeed in their lives and livelihoods.
+The Center plays a critical role in informing the development of policy related to global education and promotes actionable strategies for governments, civil society and private enterprise.

 Our work focuses on: